aplteam/Cider/docs/Contributing.md

 ### Changing the user command functions

-The user command script calls functions in `#.Cider.UC` when developing (`⎕SE.Cider.##.UC` otherwise).
+The user command script calls functions in `#.Cider.UC` when developing and in `⎕SE.Cider.##.UC` otherwise.
 Because that namespace is part of the project, with `DEVELOPMENT>0` changes are recorded, so developing is easy.

 ### Changing API functions

-When a user command is issued, the Cider user command script calls a function in the `UC` namespace (see above), which will eventually call an API function in (with `DEVELOPMENT>0`) in `#.Cider.Cider` (`⎕SE.Cider` otherwise).
+When a user command is issued, the Cider user command script calls a function in the `UC` namespace (see above), which will eventually call an API function in `#.Cider.Cider` (with `DEVELOPMENT>0`) or in `⎕SE.Cider`

-When Cider is opened as a Cider project, the user will be asked whether a variable `DEVELOPMENT` with a value greate than 0 should be established in the namespace `⎕SE.Cider`.
+When Cider is opened as a Cider project, the user will be asked whether a variable `DEVELOPMENT` with a value greater than 0 should be established in the namespace `⎕SE.Cider`.

 If such a variable exists and its values is not 0, then Cider establishes a reference not to `⎕SE.Cider` but to `#.Cider.Cider`.